brunorp/Cooka/README.md

 # Cooka

-A React Native mobile app that allows people to search for kitchen recipes using ingredients they have at home.
+A React Native mobile app that allows people to search for cooking recipes using ingredients they have at home.
+The application consumes the [Spoonacular API](https://spoonacular.com/food-api).

 ## Screenshots
 ![Alt text](https://i.imgur.com/TLEaoIx.jpg "Menu")